-A. The director of eLearning business will annually identify data elements involving online learning to be gathered on an annual basis, and will rely upon the use of these definitions in the gathering of data from the campuses and the MUS data warehouse.
-By September 15th of each year, the director shall file with the ARSA committee of the board, an annual report of online learning activity over the preceding fiscal year.
-The director will provide guidelines to the campuses for the format and content of this annual report, the web site presence of online programs will be updated at least annually, and the director will publish a compiled report on the MUS web site at http://mus.edu/online.
+- A. The director of eLearning business will annually identify data elements involving online learning to be gathered on an annual basis, and will rely upon the use of these definitions in the gathering of data from the campuses and the MUS data warehouse.
+By September 15th of each year, the director EAC, with assistance from the office of the commissioner, shall file with the ARSA committee of the board, an annual report of enline distance learning activity over the preceding fiscal year.
+The director will provide guidelines to the campuses for the format and content of this annual report, the web site presence of online programs will be updated at least annually, and the director will publish a compiled report on the MUS web site at http://mus.edu/online. - B. The EAC serves as a formal conduit for campuses and OCHE to share technology interests, adaptations, uses, experiences for the purposes of judging and evaluating compatibility and possible multicampus purchasing/licensing efficiencies that can be discussed and attained where feasible, as well as to offer periodic recommendations to the ARSA committee of the board, as needed.
+Campuses considering the acquisition of large-scale interactive delivery systems and/or learning management systems to support

-B. The EAC serves as a formal conduit for campuses and OCHE to share technology interests, adaptations, uses, experiences for the purposes of judging and evaluating compatibility and possible multi-campus purchasing/licensing efficiencies that can be discussed and attained where feasible, as well as to offer periodic recommendations to the ARSA committee of the board, as needed.
-Campuses considering the acquisition of large-scale interactive delivery systems and/or learning management systems to support technology-mediated learning or online course development and delivery should strive to select systems that are compatible with existing technology, and should provide timely notice of interest, product experience/evaluations, and potential acquisition to the to the director of eLearning business for review and discussion with the EAC prior to purchase and implementation.
+MONTANA BOARD OF REGENTS OF HIGHER EDUCATION Policy and Procedures Manual technology-mediated learning or online course development and delivery should strive to select systems that are compatible with existing technology, and should provide timely notice of interest, product experience/evaluations, and potential acquisition to the to the director of elearning business office of the commissioner of higher education for review and discussion with the EAC prior to purchase and implementation.
 Prior to purchases of other related distance learning technology, campuses are encouraged to share their desire for such technologies with the EAC.